xcart/xcart-docs/_pages/kb_en/products/categories/managing_categories/editing_category_details.md

    * **Classes for product filter**: Define what attributes will be included into the {% link "product filter" ref_6e82A7rL %} block on a category page in the store front-end

 4. Click **Update** to save the changes.

+That's it!
+Your category is configured.
+Now you can proceed to {% link "populating it with the products" ref_3RiU8luY %}.